Discover more from Inner Wilds

 There's too much to get into here (as you might expect from a 5,000 page fantasy series that isn't even finished yet), but these books actually have a variety of lessons about living magically and living with integrity.
 Here, I’ll narrow my focus to a single one: Valueception.

 I'm oversimplifying and watering down the concept of Value, but that's the gist.
-And in The Stormlight Archive, characters bond to ethereal creatures called spren.
-(Spren and their world of Shadesmar have a surprising amount of useful things to say about the imaginal realm and mythopoetic cognition, but we unfortunately don't have time to get into it here.)
-There are different types of spren, which are embodiments of what we might usefully see as different Values.
-These include honorspren (representing honor, obviously), cryptics (secrecy, hiding, illusion), cultivationspren (creation, life, development), and a host of others like joyspren, gloryspren, angerspren, anticipation spren — as well as spren for natural phenomena like starspren, rainspren, windspren and the like.
+And in The Stormlight Archive, characters bond to ethereal creatures called spren, which are embodiments of what we might usefully see as different Values.
+These include honorspren (representing honor, obviously), cryptics (secrecy, hiding, illusion), cultivationspren (creation, life, development), and a host of others like joyspren, gloryspren, angerspren, anticipation spren, (There are also spren for natural phenomena like starspren, rainspren, windspren and the like.)

 As far as I can tell, this is barely even a metaphor — more like an exaggerated vision of real life.
 There's real power to people who recognize what Values are woven into them, and who align themselves with those Values.
-When we act in alignment with our "spren" (or with "the gods we serve" or "the inscrutable exhortations of our souls" or “what matters most” or...), the world opens up to us in ways it otherwise wouldn't.
-That doesn't mean everything gets easy, or starts to flow effortlessly — but there is a depthful satisfaction in acting from a place deep inside us where our power is rooted; in honing our perception of that place so that acting from there becomes an intuitive reflex, rather than something we have to think and reason about.
+When you act in alignment with your "spren" (or with "the gods you serve" or "the inscrutable exhortations of your soul" or “what matters most” or...), the world opens up to you in ways it otherwise wouldn't.
+That doesn't mean everything gets easy, or starts to flow effortlessly — but there is a depthful satisfaction in acting from a place deep inside yourself where your power is rooted; and in honing your perception of that place so that acting from there becomes a reflex, rather than something you have to think and reason about.